fracarb/poorly-dice/README.md

 # Dice Roll Simulation in MATLAB/OCTAVE

-**A poor man version of anydice for dice rolling probabilities in MATLAB/OCTAVE.**
+**A poor man version of anydice in MATLAB/OCTAVE for dice rolling probabilities.**

 The `poorly_dice` function simulates dice rolls and calculates various statistics related to the dice roll distribution.
 It is designed to accept input in specific formats and generate representative graphs depicting the distribution.